 It is a common misconception that creativity is an inborn talent – you either have it or you don’t.
 But that’s simply not true.
-Creativity can be nurtured and developed, and all children have an innate ability to think creatively.
+Creativity and emotional intelligence for kids can be nurtured and developed, and all children have an innate ability to think creatively.
 In fact, as a parent, you might be surprised to discover just how creative your child’s perception can be.
 That’s why we’ve compiled a list of effective ways to encourage creative thinking in children, to help you foster this invaluable skill in your little one.

 Encourage Curiosity and Questioning